-As hunting season winds down, it is time to start working on the farm.
+As hunting season winds down, it is time to shift gears and start working on the farm.
 During November and early December I try not to make too much noise.
 This means no chainsaws and no tractor.
 Why?
 Because people on the hunting leases next to the farm are sitting in their stands.
 My dogs roam those hunting leases, and I would like for the people to not shoot my dogs.

 So after hunting season ends, it will be time to start working on fencing in a few acres on the back of the property.
 A rough estimate is around 7 – 9 acres that will be fenced in.